From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Constructing Absher Benchmark

 \subsection{Data Collection}

 To evaluate the ability of computational models to interpret Saudi dialects and culturally embedded expressions, we introduce \texttt{Absher}, a benchmark grounded in authentic regional content.
-It is built from a curated collection of dialectal items—including words, phrases, and proverbs—representing linguistic diversity across Saudi Arabia.
-The benchmark construction followed a structured pipeline encompassing data collection, content classification, task formulation, prompt engineering, automated question generation, and expert validation, as illustrated in Figure~\ref{fig:pipeline}.
+It is built from a curated collection of dialectal items, including words, phrases, and proverbs, representing linguistic diversity across Saudi Arabia.

 The core of the dataset was collected from the Moajam website\footnote{\url{https://ar.mo3jam.com/}}, a digital repository that aggregates dialectal vocabulary across Arabic regions.
 We scraped and organized entries into three categories: words, phrases, and proverbs, each annotated with its meaning, dialect label, contextual usage, and translation.
-This process ensured comprehensive coverage of both literal and figurative expressions relevant to regional Saudi Arabic.
+This process ensured a comprehensive coverage of both literal and figurative expressions relevant to regional Saudi Arabic.

-\textbf{Words} refer to vocabulary items specific to Saudi dialects, often including slang or regional variants not found in Modern Standard Arabic—for example, "Rabshah".
+\begin{itemize} \item \textbf{Words} refer to vocabulary items specific to Saudi dialects, often including slang or regional variants not found in Modern Standard Arabic.